REHOME YOUR LEFTOVERS

 |COSTUMES||OTHER BITS N BOBS|

-City Harvest London: Collects edible prop or food styling leftovers from set/studio (not crew food or afternoon tea sandwiches/salad though) and delivers to organisations that provide meals to groups such as homeless shelters, soup kitchens, centres for veterans, and organisations that assist people with alcohol or drug addictions.
+City Harvest London: Collects edible prop or food styling leftovers from set/studio and delivers to organisations that provide meals to groups such as homeless shelters, soup kitchens, centres for veterans, and organisations that assist people with alcohol or drug addictions.
 All food has to have been stored properly and be of a reasonable quantity for it to be of use to their groups.
 Uncooked burgers, chicken and other meat products are good chilled or frozen but must have been stored carefully.
 They can also take household cleaning products, tinned food and personal care items such as shampoo, soaps and toothpaste as many community organisations offer shower and laundry facilities.
 They can also pass on clothes shoes and towels.
 Must be arranged in advance - they've worked with PSG members before and are used to picking up from our main London studios.
-Very flexible, Mark who does the pickups is fantastic - email him here.
-If you have a last minute donation, try calling Mark on 07837 709742 - you never know, you might be on their route, or he might be able to arrange for you to drop off at one of their regular shelters on your way home or for you to send via courier.
+To arrange, email firstname.lastname@example.org or give them a call on 020 7041 8491 (or call Paula on 07720 265899 if it's out of office hours).
+Give as much notice as you can, but they'll do their best to accommodate any donations you have.
+If it's last minute and they're not able to collect, they might be able to arrange for you to drop off at one of their regular shelters on your way home or for you to send via courier to their warehouse in Acton.

 Olio: An app which connects food donations with those who would need them.
 Simply list what you have to offer and then arrange a pick up when someone gets in touch